zeronetworks/rpcfirewall/README.md

 Yes!
 Don't be shy to do a pull request.

 # I want RPC Firewall to do more things!
-We want this also! please reach out to us with any thoughts, ideas or issues you are having: [support@zeronetworks.com](mailto:support@zeronetworks.com)
+We want this also!
+Please reach out to us with any thoughts, ideas or issues you are having: [support@zeronetworks.com](mailto:support@zeronetworks.com)

 # Is there a License?
 For more details see [LICENSE](LICENSE).